This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Where to stay

-Gili Air Bungalows (pictured above) is set within a lush garden on the east coast, about 200 meters from the ocean.
+Gili Air Bungalows (pictured below) is set within a lush garden on the east coast, about 200 meters from the ocean.
 There you can enjoy a large pool and breakfast on the patio in the morning.
 Prices range from 700k for the Lumbung style bungalows up to 1.5 million Rp for the large family room.

 When you arrive you can easily walk there on your own.
 Take the main road straight ahead from the harbor and then walk until you get to a dirt road leading to the right, it should only take about 10 minutes.